Funkabwehr: General operations of the VHF Company

 The goal was to establish a large number of scattered intercept detachments, instead of a single central station.
 The more intercept personnel that were placed in operation, and the loftier their operational sites, the higher probability that an agents' transmitter with the area of possible operations would be picked up as soon as it started transmitting.

 In regions with no elevated sights for line-of-sight, Barrage balloons with attached receivers or established in slow flying aircraft were used.
 Bases for the close-range field DF units were established in suspected areas.
-In is evident, from the enormous area of operations, that a successful directing of troops in the field can be accomplished only if good communications facilities were available.
+It is evident, from the enormous area of operations, that a successful directing of troops in the field can be accomplished only if good communications facilities were available.
 For this Radio communication was used.

-Intercept and Monitoring Station
+Intercept and monitoring station

 The monitoring stations had the following duties: